Linear perturbations spectra for dynamical dark energy inspired by modified gravity: Abstract

 \section{Abstract}

-In this paper, we study a particular modified gravity Equation of State, the so-called Jaime-Jaber-Escamilla, that emerges from the first gravity modified action principle and can reproduce three cosmological viable $f(R)$ theories.
+In this paper, we study a particular modified gravity Equation of State, the so-called Jaime-Jaber-Escamilla, that emerges from the first gravity modified action principle and can reproduce three cosmological viable $f(R)$ theories: the Starobinsky, Hu-Sawicki, and Exponential models.
 This EoS is a suitable candidate to reproduce the dynamical dark energy behaviour already reconstructed by the current data sets.
-At background level, we present the constraints in which a set of free parameters inherent to the $f(R)$ gravity were chosen to satisfy the Solar System constraints, while the ones related to its numerical field solutions are setting as free parameters and confronted with recent SNeIa, BAO, Hz, and Strong Lensing samplers.
-At the perturbative level, the value obtained for $\sigma_8$ from SDSS and SNeIa+IRAS data agrees, at 1-$\sigma$, with the Starobinsky model while the one obtained from SDSS-vec is compatible with the Hu \& Sawicki and Exponential models.
-Furthermore, according to our constrain on $n_s$, Hu \& Sawicki and Exponential models can mimic a $\Lambda$CDM + $\gamma_{p}$ model.
+Based on the joint statistical analysis, we found that our results are still in good agreement (within $1\sigma$) with the $\Lambda$CDM, while at perturbative level we notice that the matter power spectrum normalisation factor $\sigma_8$ shows an agreement with SDSS and SNeIa+IRAS at 1-$\sigma$ for the Starobinsky model and with SDSS-vec for the Hu \& Sawicki and Exponential models.
+Furthermore, we found that for the $H_0$ values, Starobinsky and Hu \& Sawicki show the least tension in comparison with PL18 TT.
+All these aspects cannot be observed \textit{directly} from other alternatives theories, were a equation of state is difficult to compute analytically.